 The most popular of the Aralia plants grown reaching 6’ to 8’ feet indoors.
 An upright grower, finely-textured, unusual, twisted character with a lacy-looking specimen.

-The exposed branches can be trained to create and add additional beauty to the ming Aralia plant.
+The exposed branches can be trained to create and add additional beauty to the ming tree plant.

 Ming plants do best indoors with bright filtered light but will tolerate partial shade or medium light environment.
 Allow soil to dry between waterings.
 Aralia fruticosa is sensitive to cold temperatures.